mye280c37/mye280c37.github.io/_posts/2025-11-04-communication-network-03.md

 | Audio upload | Microphone stream | QFI=6 (5QI=1) |
 | Chat | Text messages | QFI=7 (5QI=9) |

-### 2️⃣ IP & SDAP

-- Each IP flow is identified by its 5-tuple (src IP, dst IP, src port, dst port, protocol).
+- At the IP layer, each flow is identified using a 5-tuple.

+### 2️⃣ SDAP

+QoS Flow classification and mapping for uplink.
-- The SDAP layer assigns a QFI to each flow according to SMF policy and maps it to the corresponding QoS Flow.
+- The UE SDAP classifies each IP flow into the appropriate QoS Flow.
+- <kbd> Reflective QoS </kbd> mechanisms may be used.
-- In uplink, the UE tags the QFI directly before transmission.
+- The SDAP tags packets with the correct QFI before sending them to the gNB.
-- Packets are then passed to lower layers via their assigned DRBs.
+- Based on the QFI, packets are delivered to the assigned DRB for lower-layer processing.

+#### 💡 Reflective QoS

+Reflective QoS allows the UE to "mirror" the QoS of downlink traffic, ensuring that uplink packets from the same application are mapped to the same QoS Flow without requiring additional signaling.

+##### **How it works:**

+- The SMF marks downlink packets with QFI + RQI (Reflective QoS Indicator).
+- The UE SDAP detects these tags and learns the QoS rule.
+- The UE automatically maps corresponding uplink traffic to the same QFI.

+##### **Benefits:**

+- No separate uplink QoS signaling → reduces signaling overhead
+- Ensures consistent QoS for bidirectional flows

 ### 3️⃣ PDCP–RLC–MAC

-- **PDCP**: Manages ordering and integrity according to QoS (e.g., retransmission, duplication).
+- **PDCP**: Performs ordering, integrity protection, and duplication based on QoS characteristics.
-- **RLC**: Chooses AM or UM mode (e.g., URLLC → UM, eMBB → AM).
+- **RLC**: Chooses AM or UM mode depending on QoS needs (e.g., URLLC → UM, eMBB → AM).
-- **MAC**: The gNB sends a Scheduling Grant, and the UE transmits within the allocated RBG resources according to that grant.
+- **MAC**: Cannot transmit until the UE receives an uplink grant from the gNB; once received, the UE transmits within the allocated RBG resources.

+### 4️⃣ UE → RAN (Physical Transmission)

+- The UE passes the Transport Block (TB) from MAC to PHY.
+- PHY performs channel coding, modulation, and MIMO processing.
+- The uplink transmission parameters are dictated by the uplink grant:
+    - Time/frequency resources (PRB/RBG)
+    - MCS (Modulation and Coding Scheme)
+    - The UE transmits over PUSCH (Physical Uplink Shared Channel) using the allocated resources.

+> **Uplink Grant Decision Factors:**
+> The uplink grant is determined by the gNB MAC scheduler considering BSR (Buffer Status Report), Channel quality (CQI), and QoS requirements of each LC/DRB
+{: .prompt-info }

-### 4️⃣ RAN ➔ UPF
+### 5️⃣ RAN → UPF

-- The gNB reads the TEID from the received GTP-U packet and forwards it to the corresponding PDU Session.
+- The gNB receives the uplink packets and extracts the QFI at SDAP.
+- The data is encapsulated into a GTP-U tunnel, including the TEID.
+- Sent to the UPF via the N3 interface.
+- UPF identifies the PDU Session using TEID and applies:
+    - **PDR (Packet Detection Rule):** flow classification
+    - **FAR (Forwarding Action Rule):** forwarding/duplication/drop actions
-- The UPF identifies the session by TEID, applies PDR/FAR rules, and forwards the packet toward the external network.
+- Packets are forwarded through the N6 interface toward the external Data Network.

-### 5️⃣ Internet Routing
+### 6️⃣ Internet Routing

 Beyond the UPF, the uplink path follows the same routing process as downlink.
 It uses the MNO’s backbone routing tables to determine the next hop and traverses the Internet to reach the Application Server.